 Billy Grey in Grand Theft Auto IV: The Lost and Damned.
 He ultimately decides to sell out the entire Lost MC for his freedom; however, Johnny Klebitz infiltrates the prison and personally executes Billy before he can testify.

 Space Pirates And Zombies has Don who turns out was a zombie leader/commander all along, and was leading you to the core to unleash the zombies.

-Pavel in Metro Last Light is Atyoms travel companion for a major part of the game and the two are saving each others life several times before they finally make it back to a civilized station where they are safe to relax and stock up on supplies before they each make their way to their respective homes.
-Over a farewell meal, he tells Atyom that he's not just forced to be a soldier for the Communists, but actually believes in their principles.
-At that moment two communists officers appear behind him and it turns out that he's not just a simple scout, but a Major who was tasked to capture Atyom and just happened to end up in the same Nazi prison after his team was killed.
+Pavel in Metro Last Light is Artyom's travel companion for a major part of the game and the two end up saving each other's life several times before they finally make it back to a civilized station where they are safe to relax and stock up on supplies before they each make their way to their respective homes.
+Over a farewell meal, he tells Artyom that he's not just forced to be a soldier for the Communists, but actually believes in their principles.
+At that moment two communist officers appear behind him and it turns out that he's not just a simple scout, but a Major who was tasked to capture Artyom and just happened to end up in the same Nazi prison after his team was killed.
 And he just had been spiking your drinks.

 In Sluggy Freelance Torg believes Riff is one of these following the "Hereti-Corp freelancer" revelation, though it's more a case of "unwitting stooge."
 Played straight with Sam during the "Vampires" Story Arc.

 Defied in Perfect Kirby with Bill, the Big Bad of the first installment.
 Kirby considers Bill an annoyance, and while he is surprised by Bill being the Xbox smuggler, he rejects Bill's claim that they're friends.

 Kirby: Bill, we've only known each other since you moved in, two weeks ago!

 Bill: When did this happen, three weeks ago?